anjenkins1/startup/README.md

   - **Application elements** - Used good contrast and whitespace
   - **Application text content** - Consistent fonts
   - **Application images** - Added circled avatar image and navbar brand image with rat icon

+## JavaScript deliverable
+### For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.
+  - **login** - When you press enter or the login button it takes you to the voting page and saves the current user as the reaction creator
+  - **database** - Displays the saved reactions stored in a local storage set of JSON arrays
+  - **WebSocket** - I used the setInterval function to periodically generate a random reaction.
+This will be replaced with WebSocket reaction calculators later.
+  - **application logic** - The reactions are calculated and stored in a format that is useful.
+They can also be exported in a pdf format according to which reactions are selected.